ebucis/TS_PLAT_API/README.md

 ## Take it for a spin

-1. run ts_plat_api indicator in a chart in Tradestation first (any symbol, any timeframe)
+1. run ts_plat_api indicator in a chart in Tradestation first (any symbol, any timeframe, any session available in the platform)

 2. run main.py in python